-Can my school purchase subscriptions in bulk for all of our students’ families?
+Can my school purchase memberships in bulk for all of our students’ families?

-We currently do not offer an option for school purchases of bulk home subscriptions for students.
+We currently do not offer an option for school purchases of bulk home memberships for students.
 However, we thank you for your support in keeping kids reading at home.

 We can say with certainty that we are committed to keeping learning on Epic FREE to educators to use in their classrooms - whether learning remains remote or in-person - when students return to school.
 Epic Free also enables students to keep reading after hours from anywhere, at no cost to parents.